jessehamner/TechMillForKids/README.md

 - some puzzles (with an answer key!) to challenge them after they get through learning about logic circuits,
-- some new proto-chapters in the appendix, in hopes that the content there will be useful for reference, or for new material for the workshop.
+- some new proto-chapters in the appendix, in hopes that the content there will be useful for reference, or for new material for the workshop,
+- A guide to the logic gate PCBs, including some assembly and parts info (see the `boards` directory).

+See also "Next Steps", below, for more about the soldering tutorial and some other pieces.

 ## What You Can Do